NBKRedSpy/CardSurvival-LoadTravois/README.md

 * Fixes load failing if there is more than one Travois in the current environment.

 ## 1.1.1
 * Fixes mod not working for non English languages.
-Thank you to CialloAlone for creating the fix.
+Thank you to CialloAlone for finding and fixing this issue.

 ## 1.1.0
 * Corrected container search not being limited to the current environment.